patricecolet/GESI/README.md

 * moocow

 ----
+###windows users:
-for the moment deken hasn't resolved libraries dependencies, so you need to install pd-extended (uncheck everything at install, and uninstall without removing DLL's in system32) before installing latest pd-vanilla
+* for the moment deken hasn't resolved libraries dependencies, so you need to install pd-extended (uncheck everything at install, and uninstall without removing DLL's in system32) before installing latest pd-vanilla
+* Once pd installed add c:\Program Files(x86)\pd\bin to system path in environment variables then the os will be able to run pd pdsend and pdreceive commands
+*
 ### Patches
 Download sources:
 ```